Boren Scholarship – National Security Education Program

 Award Amount: Up to $20,000 for an academic year of study abroad, $10,000 for an academic semester, or $8,000 for summer study.

 Duration: Proposals for two consecutive semesters of study abroad (summer and fall or fall and spring) are strongly preferred.
 Well qualified applicants may also seek a single semester of study.
 Summer programs are eligible for students in designated fields (see program preferences above).

-UMCP Campus Deadline: January 17, 2014 – All Maryland applicants must complete their on-line applications and submit all hard-copy supplementary materials to the National Scholarships Office (2403 Marie Mount Hall) by this date.
+UMCP Campus Deadline: January 20, 2017 – All Maryland applicants must complete their on-line applications by this date.